tensorflow/mlir-hlo/stablehlo/docs/spec.md

 // %result@(1, 0): [[1.0, 2.0, 5.0, 6.0], [3.0, 4.0, 7.0, 8.0]]
 ```

-## all_reduce
+### all_reduce

-### Semantics
+#### Semantics

-Within each process group in the StableHLO grid, applies a reduction function
+Within each process group in the StableHLO process grid, applies a reduction
-`computation` to the values of the `operand` tensor from each process and
+function `computation` to the values of the `operand` tensor from each process
-produces a `result` tensor.
+and produces a `result` tensor.

-The operation splits the StableHLO grid into process groups as follows:
+The operation splits the StableHLO process grid into process groups as follows:

 * `channel_id <= 0` and `use_global_device_ids = false`,
   `cross_replica(replica_groups)`.